 A ‘workplace’, ‘occupational’, or ‘company’ pension is simply a pension scheme which is set up by an employer for its employees.

-Employees pay a percentage of their monthly pay into the scheme, and employers usually make a contribution too.
+Employees pay a percentage of their monthly pay into the scheme, and employers typically make a contribution as well.

 Pension contributions are usually eligible for tax relief, making them an attractive way to save for your retirement.